gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 - [Azure PowerShell][azure-powershell] to deploy to Azure
 - [Bicep CLI][bicep-cli] to deploy to Azure

+You'll first need to run `build.ps1 --package` to publish the Functions to file system.

 Run `Deploy.ps1` to deploy the project to Azure.
 This will deploy:

 - A Workspace based Application Insights instance
-- A Service Bus namespace
+- A basic Service Bus namespace
 - Four Function Apps and their supporting storage accounts

-You'll first need to run `build.ps1 --package` to publish the Functions to file system.

 ```powershell
 .\Deploy.ps1 -Location {AzureRegion} -ResourceNamePrefix {UniquePrefix}